 Week 7: The most effective way to practice mindfulness is over the course of a lifetime, however even if you only practice during the course you will find benefits to learning about these practices.
 This class will focus on ways to integrate mindfulness into your daily living.
 While regular mindfulness meditation practice is important and helpful, it is just as valuable to bring a sense of mindful awareness to every aspect of your life.
 This kind of non-judgmental attention will help with self-reflection and decision making.

 Week 8: In the final class, you will review everything you have learned in the course and explore how to carrying the momentum you have built into the future.
 You will learn about resources in the local and online community to sustain and support your practice.
 This class will create a fulfilling closure to the course by honoring the end of the program and the beginning of your life after the course.

 By registering for the course you are committed yourself to attend each of the nine (9) weekly sessions, the all day retreat and to practice at home for 30-45 minutes daily for the duration of the course.

-I want to make the MBSR class available to anyone who thinks that could benefit from practicing mindfulness regardless of income.
-If you think that MBSR will be helpful to you and you are committed to doing the work then I want you to be able to take the course.
+I want to make the MBSR classes available to anyone who thinks that could benefit from practicing mindfulness regardless of income.
+If you the MBSR class will be helpful to you and you are committed to doing the work, then I want you to be able to take the course.
 The fees are as follows: High-Income $450 Medium-Income $350 Low-Income $250, If you will need to make a payment plan or would like to inquire about a sliding scale below $250 please send me a private message prior to the orientation at email@example.com.
 No one will be turned away due to financial reasons.